MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Abstract

 \section{Abstract}

-Embodied imitation learning is constrained by the scarcity of diverse, long-horizon robotic manipulation data.
-Existing video generation models for this domain are limited to synthesizing short clips of simple actions and often rely on manually defined trajectories.
-To this end, we introduce MIND-V, a hierarchical framework designed to synthesize physically plausible and logically coherent videos of long-horizon robotic manipulation.
-Inspired by cognitive science, MIND-V bridges high-level reasoning with pixel-level synthesis through three core components: a Semantic Reasoning Hub (SRH) that leverages a pre-trained vision-language model for task planning; a Behavioral Semantic Bridge (BSB) that translates abstract instructions into domain-invariant representations; and a Motor Video Generator (MVG) for conditional video rendering.
-MIND-V employs Staged Visual Future Rollouts, a test-time optimization strategy to enhance long-horizon robustness.
-To align the generated videos with physical laws, we introduce a GRPO reinforcement learning post-training phase guided by a novel Physical Foresight Coherence (PFC) reward.
-PFC leverages the V-JEPA world model to enforce physical plausibility by aligning the predicted and actual dynamic evolutions in the feature space.
-MIND-V demonstrates state-of-the-art performance in long-horizon robotic manipulation video generation, establishing a scalable and controllable paradigm for embodied data synthesis.
+Scalable embodied intelligence is constrained by the scarcity of diverse, long-horizon robotic manipulation data.
+Existing video world models are limited to short clips of simple actions and frequently rely on manually defined trajectories.
+We introduce \MindV{}, a cognitive hierarchical world model for synthesizing physically plausible, logically coherent long-horizon manipulation videos.
+Inspired by cognitive science, \MindV{} bridges high-level reasoning with pixel-level synthesis via three components: a Semantic Reasoning Hub (SRH) that leverages a pretrained vision-language model for task planning; a Behavioral Semantic Bridge (BSB) that converts abstract instructions into domain-invariant representations; and a Motor Video Generator (MVG) for conditional video rendering.
+To enforce physical plausibility, we introduce a GRPO-based RL post-training stage guided by a Physical Foresight Coherence (PFC) reward, which employs V-JEPA2 as a physics referee to penalize implausible dynamics in latent space.
+Experiments demonstrate state-of-the-art performance in long-horizon simulation and significant utility for downstream policy learning, establishing a scalable, fully autonomous framework for embodied data synthesis.